Notes from the Field

 incarcerated.

-Ninety inmates and their children and families have participated in
+Ninety inmates and their children and families participated in

-the program since its inception two years’ ago.
+the program since its inception.
 Seeking to go beyond

-what is offered in most parenting programs, FIT chose H. Stephen
+what was offered in most parenting programs, FIT chose H. Stephen

 Glenn’s “Developing Capable People™” (DCP) program as the central